fanly616/SGF-DETR/README.md

 This is the repo for the code of "A Track Obstacle Detection Algorithm for Underground Coal Mines Based on SGF-DETR"

 # Model
 SGF-DETR: An improved DETR-based object detection model for low-illumination and dusty underground coal mine environments.
-The model configuration (i.e., network construction) file is SGF-DETR.yaml in the directory ```.ultralytics/cfg/models/rt-detr/SGF-DETR.yaml```

 # Installation
 ```bash